NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 The National Cancer Institute (NCI) Genomic Data Commons (GDC) Data Submission Portal User's Guide is the companion documentation for the [GDC Data Submission Portal](https://gdc.nci.nih.gov/submit-data/gdc-data-submission-portal) and provides detailed information and instructions for its use.

-The GDC Data Submission Portal is a platform that allows researchers to submit and release data into the GDC.
+The GDC Data Submission Portal is a platform that allows researchers to submit and release data to the GDC.
 The key features of the GDC Data Submission Portal are:

 * __Upload and Validate Data__: Project data can be uploaded to the GDC project workspace.
 The GDC will validate the data against the [GDC Data Dictionary](https://gdc-docs.nci.nih.gov/Data_Dictionary/).
 * __Review and Submit Data__: Prior to submission, data can be reviewed to check for accuracy.
 Once the review is complete, the data can be submitted to the GDC for processing through [Data Harmonization](https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization).